We don't just talk cars ... we teach how to buy them.

 Some of the more significant updates during this production run included the addition of navigation, satellite radio and an auxiliary audio jack for the 2007 model year.
 2008 saw side airbags become standard as well as the introduction of the Mustang Bullitt with its firmer suspension tunings, a 315-horsepower V8, high-performance brakes and 18-inch wheels.
 For 2009, satellite radio became standard and a glass roof became optional.

-The most recent, tenth-generation Mustang was introduced for the 2010 model year.
-This version, while still strongly related to its predecessor, was significantly revised, including improved handling, a higher-quality cabin, a more aggressive-looking design, standard stability control and new available features such as a rearview camera and Ford's Sync system.
+There were also some significant revisions made in the 2010 model year.
+This version, while still strongly related to its predecessor, included improved handling, a higher-quality cabin, a more aggressive-looking design, standard stability control and new available features such as a rearview camera and Ford's Sync system.

 In 2010, powering the new Mustang was either the previous 210-horsepower 4.0-liter V6 or an updated 315-horsepower 4.6-liter V8.
 These engines were changed for 2011 when the current 305-horsepower 3.7-liter V6 and 412-horsepower 5.0-liter V8 debuted.
 2011 also saw the Mustang get bigger brakes, a revised suspension and a firmer structure for the GT convertible, making 2011 and newer Mustangs the preferable tenth-generation choice.